mcgov/asan_alignment_example/README.md

 # Manual ASan poisoning and alignment

-ASan poisoning has alignment requirements, we must align padding such that the padding ends on a byte boundary in the shadow memory.
-This means **the size + padding for each element must align on a 8 byte boundary.**
+ASan poisoning has alignment requirements: the user must add padding such that the padding ends on a byte boundary in the shadow memory.
+Since each bit in the ASan shadow memory encodes the state of a byte in real memory, this means that **the size + padding for each allocation must align on a 8 byte boundary.**

 See the included examples for a little background.
 One is a small program to show what can go wrong with manual shadow memory poisoning.
 The second is an example implementation of manual poising using the `std::allocator` interface.